African Diaspora Advisory Council

 - Dr. Tracye A. Moore

-Activities and Events the Council has Been Involved In Include:
+Activities & Events the Council has Been Involved In Include:

-- Review and made recommendations on proposed local, state and federal legislation
+- Made recommendations on proposed local, state, and federal legislation

-- African American History Month activities and Events, essay contests
+- African American History Month activities and events, including art and essay contests